The information provided below will help answer commonly asked questions our tenants have.

 When we do an inspection we are looking at any repair needs, general state of the home, and for areas or items of the home in violation of the lease.

-Question: How do I go about breaking my lease?
+13. Question: How do I go about breaking my lease?
+Will I get my deposit back?

 Answer: This isn't the easiest process, but we are here to help!

 First, besides an active duty military clause, there are no provisions in our leases permitting you to break your lease early for any reasons.
-That means this:
+That means:

 (1).
 Ultimately you are responsible for paying the rent through the end of your lease, unless the home is re-rented after you move-out and before the end of your current lease.
 The state of Georgia provides that the homeowner is under no compulsion to attempt to re-rent the home during the lease period but we do our best to get it re-rented out from underneath you, if the homeowner does not want to sell the home and once you’ve followed the move-out procedures.